-Dirk represents clients in connection with federal bid protests and construction litigation in the Boards of Contract Appeals, the Court of Federal Claims, the General Accountability Office, the U.S. Court of Appeals for the Federal Circuit and various U.S. district courts.
+Dirk represents clients in connection with federal bid protests and construction litigation in the Boards of Contract Appeals, the Court of Federal Claims, the Government Accountability Office, the U.S. Court of Appeals for the Federal Circuit and various U.S. district courts.
 Holder of an active U.S. Secret Security Clearance, he has a practice that centers on high-stakes litigation over contracts for major construction projects throughout the United States and all over the world, including Afghanistan, Iraq, Russia and Africa.

-Dirk serves as Office Managing Partner of the Washington, DC, office and as co-chair of the firm's national Construction Law Group.
+Dirk served as Office Managing Partner of the Washington, DC, office and is co-chair of the firm's national Construction Law Group.